bbilly1/media_organizer/README.md

 Trailers are named in this style, a more flexible solution is in pending:
 **{movie-name} {Year}_{youtube-id}_trailer.mkv**

+## bad_id
+Sometimes Emby get's it wrong.
+Sometimes this script can get it wrong too.
+The *Fix Movie Names* function goes through the movie library looking for filenames that don't match with the movie name as identified in emby.

 ## setup
 ### install
 These are the none standard Python libraries in use in this project: